a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Ghorepani Poon Hill Trek Itinerary

-The Ghorepani-Poon Hill Trekking itinerary mainly depends upon the trekking point.
-As for this Poon Hill trek you have to be in Pokhara.
+The Ghorepani-Poon Hill Trekking itinerary mainly depends on the trekking point.
+As for this Poon Hill trek, you have to be in Pokhara.

-Pokhara is just 200KM from the capital city of Kathmandu and can reach there either by domestic flight or tourist bus.
+Pokhara is just 200KM from the capital city of Kathmandu and can be reached either by domestic flight or tourist bus.
 If you fly from Kathmandu, it will take 30-Minute and on the same day, you will be able to drive to Naya Pul (Starting point of the trek) and start thereafter.

 However, if you are planning to take a tourist bus, this will be a long 7-hour drive.
 So, you will need to spend one extra night in Pokhara and start the trek the very next day.

-Here is the tentative Itinerary for Ghorepani Poon Hill Trek from Kathmandu:
+Here is the tentative Itinerary for the Ghorepani Poon Hill Trek from Kathmandu:

 OR